-- You MAY discuss the meaning of assignments, general approaches, and strategies with other students in the course. - You MAY show your work to the TAs or instructor for feedback and help. - You MAY use the Internet to research how to solve a problem. - You MUST include a citation in the form of a comment in your homework to indicate the source of any help you received (listing TAs, the instructor, or the required textbook are not necessary). - You MUST ALSO include a citation if you collaborated with any other student in any way (both the giver and receiver).
+- You MAY discuss the meaning of assignments, general approaches, and strategies with other students in the course. - You MAY show your work to the ULAs or instructor for feedback and help. - You MAY use the Internet to research how to solve a problem. - You MUST include a citation in the form of a comment in your homework to indicate the source of any help you received (listing ULAs, the instructor, or the required textbook are not necessary). - You MUST ALSO include a citation if you collaborated with any other student in any way (both the giver and receiver).
+This means that you can give and accept assistance in the form of general advice and discussions, but not blatantly share your work or documentation.
+Also, you are encouraged to talk about the theory behind a homework question but not "how do/did I do problem 2c" with your peers.